Gainsborough, Ipswich

+History

+The construction of Gainsborough, Ipswich, started in 1926.
+It continued through the 1930s.
+Once completed, Gainsborough was home to two story detached and semi detached homes, as well as Ipswich Power Station and Orwell Country Park.
+In 2008–9, Suffolk County Council built a library on Clapgate Lane, Ipswich.

 Gainsborough Lane

+Gainsborough Lane is a rural road in Gainsborough.
+It is noted for its stunning scenery and its use in art.
+It was used by Thomas Gainsborough for a magnificent art piece.

 Gainsborough Estate

 The estate was a public housing development whose construction was started in 1926 and continued into the 1930s.
 It comprises largely of two storey terraced and semi-detached dwellings.
 The road layout is a hybrid of both grids and spoke and wheel plan.

 Gainsborough Library

 In 2008-9 Suffolk County Council built a new library on the site of the previous library located in Clapgate Lane.
 This is a steel frame structure with decorative stainless steel circular cladding around an atrium entrance.
 The building won the RIBA East 'Spirit of Ingenuity' award.

 The library under construction

 Gainsborough Ward

 Gainsborough Ward is one of the sixteen wards which compose Ipswich Borough.
 It elects three councillors.
 The ward also includes the neighbouring area of Greenwich.

+Gainsborough Sports Centre

+Gainsborough Sports Centre is a Sports Centre in Gainsborough, Ipswich, England.
+It is home to many gym facilities and a COVID-19 vaccination centre.
+It is located on Braziers Wood Rood.